-I started by creating a dream board on Pinterest to pin ideas for inspiration.
-Any picture that spoke to me or got me excited, I added it to my dream board.
+I started by creating a dream board on Pinterest to pin ideas for inspiration for building our freestanding pantry.
+Any picture that spoke to me or got me excited, I added it to my dream board for walk-in pantry ideas.
 This allowed me to figure out exactly how I wanted to transform our den so it could look nice, be functional, and maximize our small living space.

 We’ve been living in our apartment for almost three years now, but our den quickly became a catch-all room for storage.
 Every time I walked into our den, I immediately got overwhelmed by all the clutter.